taherelsheikh/Reminders/ReactJS.md

 props are used to pass info across component.
 The most common use of props is to pass information to a component
 - Render a Component's props
 - Pass props From Component To Component
+- Receive an Event Handler as a prop

 ##### Render a Component's props
 ```javascript